jtriley/StarCluster/README.rst

           issue comes from the hardware.
 If the node is a spot instance, it will be terminated instead since it cannot be stopped.
 Defaults to false.
 * Improved node cleanup - Merged `robbyt`_ `pull request`_ which makes node cleanup faster.
+* Improved node addition

+  - Streaming the process by adding nodes as soon as they are ready instead of waiting for all of them. (`Pull Request 434`_)
-* Improved node addition - Removed some remote read/writes (very slow) and replaced them get/edit/push.
+  - Removed some remote read/writes (very slow) and replaced them get/edit/push.
 * Support for multiple subnets - Via the cluster template, allows to get spot instances in the cheapest zone.
   Dropped the --subnet-id start command flag. (`Commit 0824e3`_)
 * Adds a mode where the cluster configuration is written to master:/etc/starcluster.
 To activate, simply add flag